We are always looking for bright,

 PhD students next September?

 - A: Yes.
-We tend to welcome about 2-4 new grad students
+We tend to welcome about 2-3 new PhD students

 every year.